-One of the beautiful things about relationships is that they aren’t all the same.
-They don’t all look the same, and the two people in the relationship aren’t the same either.
+One of the beautiful things about relationships is that they aren’t all the same, which means the relationship goals you have as a couple aren’t the same either.

 1 – Put Each Other First

 Putting each other first means that you’re paying attention to each other’s needs and making sure they are being met.